nwthomas/programming-resources/README.md

 - “Do at least one brown bag presentation [while in Lambda School].” - William Pelton

 ### Self Care

+- "Be sure to take many breaks, eat healthy meals, and get yourself out of the house as much as possible.
+Don’t stay up so late coding, and always get a good nights rest." - Rachel DiCesare

 - “Take more breaks.
 Use a pomodoro app.
 Sleep as much as you need.
 Go exercise.
 Eat right.
 Shower.” - William Pelton